Wootric/slate/source/includes/_install_js_intro.md

-wootric_close_position | left | The position of the close button of your survey. wootric_recommend_target | depends on the language | Your audience. ask_permission_to_share_feedback | false | Ask your end users if they wish to be contacted after leaving written feedback.
+wootric_close_position | left | The position of the close button of your survey. wootric_recommend_target | depends on the language | Your audience. ask_permission_to_share_feedback | false | Ask your end users if they wish to be contacted after leaving written feedback. event_name | null | Set an event name here to be used with Wootric's Targeted Sampling.

 ### The code example generates the following survey: